hoodiecrow/thtcl/README.md

 `or` evaluates a series of expressions in order, stopping if one is true.
 Expands to nested if constructs.

-`for` evaluates a body once for every member in a sequence.
-Expands to a series of begin constructs, joined by a begin.
+`for` iterates over a sequence, evaluating a body as it goes.
+Expands to a series of let constructs, joined by a begin.

 `for/list`: like `for`, but collects the results of the iteration in a list.

 `for/and` iterates over a sequence, stopping when the body evaluates to #f.
-Expands to a series of begin constructs, joined by the and macro.
+Expands to a series of let constructs, joined by a and construct.

 `for/or` iterates over a sequence, stopping when the body evaluates to #t.
-Expands to a series of begin constructs, joined by the or macro.
+Expands to a series of let constructs, joined by a or construct.

 ```
 proc do-cond {clauses} {